hoteljuliet/SPEL/README.md

 # SPEL
-A DSL/EL designed for json transforms, configurable business logic, and appropriate for stream processing
+A DSL/EL designed for json transforms, configurable business logic, and appropriate for stream processing.

 ## Inspiration
 This project was started after years of great experience working with (Logzio Sawmill)[https://github.com/logzio/sawmill], which is an awesome project and worth checking out.

 ## Design rules:
-- #1 keep everything fast!
+- #1 keep everything fast! steps are measured in nanos, and a decent sized pipeline should run in double-digit millis.
+- #2 minimal boilerplate in the actual steps, use OO + Jackson
+- #3 i'll think of something
 - as much as possible, it should look like a bash script in yaml format
 - keep the names small
 - keep the naming of parameters consistent and simple: source, dest, to, from, dict, list